 Read moreThe VAT reverse charge is a complicated word for a simple concept.
 It helps you purchase and sell sm...

-Read moreIn the world where everyone seems to be out to get small entrepreneurs and overwhelm them with new rules, more taxes and reporting obligations, Accountable often feels like the one steady partner that actually wants you to succeed, providing quick, clear and personalised support.
+In the world where everyone seems to be out to get small entrepreneurs and overwhelm them with new rules, more taxes and reporting obligations, Accountable often feels like the one steady partner that actually wants you to succeed, providing quick, clear and personalised support.
 Thank you!

-The coaching session on tax management was excellent, good material, excellent explanations and very insightful…my accountant and tax advisor are good, but never so comprehensive and accurate.
-Combined with the AI I never feel alone with Accountable
+The coaching session on tax management was excellent, good material, excellent explanations and very insightful.
+Combined with the AI I never feel alone with Accountable.

 The availability of your team to help and guide people to understand their finances better is what really makes Accountable valuable.
-While the AI is able to give answer to most of the basic questions, specific scenarios need counsel from a human which your team performs beautifully.
+While the AI is able to give answers to most basic questions, specific scenarios need counsel from a human which your team performs beautifully.